-Course Title Mechanical I Design
+Course Title Mechanical Design

-Course Code MME 346
+Course Code MME 346 MME 346

 Course Type Compulsory

 Level Undergradua te

-Year / Semester 3rd Year / 6th Semester
+Year / Semester 3 rd Year / 6 th Semester

-Teacher's Name Andreas Kypi ianou
+Teacher's Name Andreas Kyp rianou

-ECTS 6 Lectures / wee ek 3+1 hours Laboratories / week 4 hours total
+ECTS 6 Lectures / week 3+1 hours Laboratories / week 4 hours total

-Course Purpose and Objectives rotational ma s use d for power heory of machine of transfer and to in the transfer and to in the transfer.
+Course Purpose and Objectives The purpose rotational ma general proce of the course is to achine elements use edure of design and i extend the th d for power ts constituen heory of machine e transfer and to in t stages. elements to troduce the

 Learning Outcomes Explain the differences and similarities between the industrial and technical design.
 Identify a design brief and explain how it relates to a specific need that the outcome of the design process should satisfy.
 Explain the differences and similarities between industrial and technical design.
 Understand the principle of operation of brakes, clutches and belts.
-Analyze the forces acting in gear-, brake, clutch- and belt-systems Understand the thermal loads in brake systems. eed that technical belts.
+Analyze the forces acting in gear-, brake, clutch- and belt-systems Understand the thermal leads in brake systems

 Prerequisites MME 345 Requ ired None

 Course Content This is a two-part course on machine elements and design.
 The topics of the machine elements part of the course are: gears and power transmission, strength of gears, principles of operation of clutches and brakes, and the theory of flexible machine elements such as belts and chains.
 In the design part of the course the design process will be discussed in detail starting from design brief preparation, to the generation of ideas and concepts that could satisfy the need as described in the design brief and ending with the materialization of the final product.

-Laboratory Demonstrations Belt drive and belt friction Clutches and friction
+Belt drive and belt friction

+Clutches a and friction

-Teaching Methodology Determination of gear efficiency Lectures Recitation for solving sample problems Design project Communicative, Collaborative During the first week of the semester, the course syllabus is given to students, which includes information on the course content, expected learning outcomes, assessment and office hours.
+Teaching Methodology Determination of gear efficiency Lectures Recitation for solving sample problems Design project Communicative, Collaborative During the first week of the semester, the course syllabus is given to students, which includes information on the course content, expected learning outcomes, assessment and office hours ven to

 Bibliography Shigley, J.E. and C.R.
 Mischke, Mechanical Engineering Design.
 McGraw-Hill.
 Ullman, D.G., The mechanical design process.
 McGraw-Hill.
-Assessment Homework Midterm Exam Final exam 5% 20% 50% Design project 25% Language Greek
+Assessment Homework Midterm Exam Final exam Design project 5% 20% 50% 25% Language Greek